Precision Measuring of Sales Performance: The KPIsJohn Golden2022-06-14T06:56:23+00:00

 So a digital aggregation of indicators is crucial.
 The analysis of the past is done through lagging indicators.
 The accurate digital prediction of the future is conducted through leading indicators.

-- Leading Indicators: Out of the knowledge of lagging indicators, you can then formulate leading indicators.
-Leading indicators are designed to show you, as you proceed toward a target or quota, exactly how you’re doing.
+Leading Indicators: Out of the knowledge of lagging indicators, you can then formulate leading indicators.
+Leading indicators are designed to show you, as you proceed toward a target or quotaQuotaQuota is a predefined benchmark indicating the amount of sales a selling unit such as a sales rep or a regional sales team should achieve within a given period, often used as a measure of success, performance and eligibility for commissions and other rewards., exactly how you’re doing.

 Pipeliner CRM Performance Insights